section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

 ### Goals for Serverless Architecture for AI and ML
 Apart from infrastructure maintenance and monitoring of the application, serverless machine learning has other goals.

 Machine Learning systems are usually built for complex problems.
-They perform several tasks such as processing and preprocessing data, training, and tuning AI models.
-Therefore [APIs](https://www.mulesoft.com/resources/api/what-is-an-api) should enable smooth execution and preferably developed in [Python](https://realpython.com/tutorials/machine-learning/), which is a top-level language.
-The reason for choosing Python is because of its simplicity.
+They perform several tasks such as processing and preprocessing data, training models, and tuning AI models.
+Therefore [APIs](https://www.mulesoft.com/resources/api/what-is-an-api) should enable smooth execution.
-Python offers concise and readable code.
-Its code is understandable by humans, which makes it easy to build models for machine learning.
-Developers tend to spend less time on language technicalities but rather put their efforts into solving a machine learning problem.

 Steady data storage and smooth message transfers with no delays should be ensured by serverless computing and AI.

-Serverless should operate on [Lambda](https://www.serverless.com/aws-lambda), meaning a platform with a limited number of resources.
-It would mean with Lambda one does not need a lot of resources or either effort.
-Lambda lets one run the code without managing or provisioning servers.

-Also one can run code for virtually any application type or back-end services with zero administration.
-Lambda does all these by automatically and precisely allocating compute execution power based on the incoming requests of any traffic size.

 ### The Benefits of Using Serverless Architecture in AI and ML
 Serverless architecture gives many opportunities and provides many advantages that will make the machine learning model more efficient and smoother.

+You can run code for virtually any application type or back-end services with zero administration.
+The infrastructure provider does all these by automatically and precisely allocating compute execution power based on the incoming requests of any traffic size.

 Below are the advantages of ML and serverless architecture: